scalar-labs/scalar-kubernetes/docs/CreateBastionServer.md

   helm version
   ```

-Also, you can check if your kubeconfig is properly configured as follows.
+You can also check if your kubeconfig is properly configured as follows.
 If you see a URL response, kubectl is correctly configured to access your cluster.
 ```console
 kubectl cluster-info
 ```